[Thank you to our readers for recommending Aboutjins BBQ for our list]

 BBQ Sample Platter (36,900 KRW)

-Thanks for checking out the 5 best American BBQ spots in Seoul for 2018.
+Thanks for checking out the 5 best American BBQ spots in Seoul.
 If there’s a spot you feel we missed, feel free to leave a comment or drop an email!

 Cover image by Schuetz-mediendesign on pixabay – Source